kittynode/kittynode/packages/README.md

 ### Remote access

 Kittynode supports remote access.
 This means you can setup and monitor your node from a phone or desktop.
-This is done via secure connections with Wireguard, which allows users to monitor their node from trusted devices.
-This is also important so that users can easily upgrade their nodes, which is effectively voting.
+This is currently done via a secure connection over Wireguard, which allows users to monitor their node from trusted devices.
+This also allows users to easily upgrade their nodes from anywhere, which is important for voting.
+There are plans to support another mechanism for remote management as well, which doesn't even require a direct connection.